20% off your first purchase with code: SHOP24

 • Gives some students more personal space if needed

-• Can be used with some tables if necessary
+• Can be used with a mix of tables and desks

 • All students can easily see the front